Diagnose and resolve 1XXX errors for Cloudflare proxied sites.

 Error 1014: CNAME Cross-User Banned

 By default, Cloudflare prohibits a DNS CNAME record between domains in different Cloudflare accounts.
-CNAME records are permitted within a domain (www.example.com CNAME to api.example.com) and across zones within the same user account (www.example.com CNAME to www.example.net).
+CNAME records are permitted within a domain (www.example.com CNAME to api.example.com) and across zones within the same user account (www.example.com CNAME to www.example.net) or using our Cloudflare for SaaS solution.

 Error 1015: You are being rate limited